Sometimes brushing is not possible, but keeping your mouth clean is still important.

 1. Not a Replacement, But a Support: Brushing vs. Alternative Techniques

-While brushing remains the most effective method for cleaning teeth, alternative techniques offer valuable support.
+While brushing remains the most effective method for cleaning teeth, there are situations when you may need other options to keep your mouth clean.

 🦷 Brushing Up on Basics: Can You Spread Gingivitis to Others?